Dynamic mass generation and topological order in overscreened Kondo lattices: Introduction

-The channel symmetry breaking in multichannel Kondo lattices (MCKL) \cite{Cox1996} has been the focus of a number of recent studies.
-When the symmetry breaks spontaneously, all but one channel decouple entirely.
-The remaining channel becomes a familiar Fermi liquid albeit with a large Fermi surface (FS), and is possibly even driven to an insulating phase \cite{Hewson,Si2014,Coleman2015}.
-This is relevant from an experimental point of view, as the MCKL, and in particular the two-channel Kondo lattice (2CKL), seem to be appropriate models for several heavy-fermion compounds, e.g.\ the family of Pr\textsl{Tr}$_2$Zn$_{20}$ (\textsl{Tr}=Ir,Rh)~\cite{Onimaru2019,Patri2020}.
-Due to the natural frustration of the channel degree of freedom, one can speculate that certain deformations of the MCKL may realize a topological order \cite{Wen1990} with anyonic excitations.
-Motivated by this possibility, we plunge into a detailed study of the phase diagram of this model.
+The channel symmetry breaking in a multichannel Kondo lattice (MCKL) \cite{Cox1996} has been the focus of a number of recent studies.
+When the symmetry breaks spontaneously, the system becomes effectively a single-channel Kondo lattice since all but one channels decouple entirely.
+Such symmetry broken states are relevant to experiments and real materials, as the MCKL, and in particular the two-channel Kondo lattice (2CKL), seem to be appropriate models for several heavy-fermion compounds, e.g., the family of Pr\textsl{Tr}$_2$Zn$_{20}$ (\textsl{Tr}=Ir,Rh)~\cite{Onimaru2019,Patri2020}.
+Moreover, due to the natural frustration of the channel degree of freedom, one can speculate that certain deformations of the MCKL may realize a topological order \cite{Wen1990} with anyonic excitations.
+One of the simplest deformations is inducing a topology via the conduction electrons.
+Motivated to explore exotic phases as a result of such deformation, we plunge into a detailed study of the phase diagram of the multichannel Kondo lattice model on a honeycomb lattice with and without time-reversal symmetry.

 The MCKL model is described by the Hamiltonian